Hong Kong's Journey from Corruption to Clean Government

 - Corruption costs developing nations 2-5% of GDP annually

-- Hong Kong’s net benefit: estimated 3% GDP gain
+- Hong Kong’s net benefit: estimated 3% GDP gain1112

 2. Limited Democratic Accountability